Thursday, March 29, 2007

 tragedy of its awful yet sometimes beautiful time.

--- Michael Wilmington, The Chicago Tribune
+--Michael Wilmington, The Chicago Tribune

 That rare work of art that thrills the senses and the mind.

--- Manohla Dargis, The New York Times
+--Manohla Dargis, The New York Times

-at all, so I was thrilled to hear that a release date has finally been announced.
+Although this is the kind of action-oriented, yet elegantly composed picture that plays best on the big screen, a digital viewing is better than none at all, so I was thrilled to hear that a release date has finally been announced.

-on May 15th.
-Extras include commentary by author Ginette Vincendeau and interviews with cinematographer Pierre L'Homme and editor Françoise Bonnot.
+The Criterion Collection will be issuing a double-disc edition of Army of Shadows on May 15.
+Extra features include commentary from author Ginette Vincendeau (Jean-Pierre Melville, 'An American in Paris') and interviews with cinematographer Pierre L'Homme and editor Françoise Bonnot.

 Friday, March 2, 2007